mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/install.rst

    .. tab:: Install in a Docker container (optional)

-      To run |lp_amr| in a Docker container you must have Docker installed on your system.
+      To run Autonomous Mobile Robot in a Docker container you must have Docker installed on your system.
       You can go with an existing installation or start with a fresh install.

       **Install Docker**